gitify-app/gitify/README.md

 # Gitify [![github][github-image]][github-url] [![codecov][codecov-image]][codecov-url] [![downloads][downloads-image]][downloads-url]

-> The mobile app has been deprecated in favor of the official GitHub mobile app that is coming out [soon](https://github.com/mobile).
+> GitHub Notifications on your menu bar.
+Available on macOS, Windows and Linux.
+Gitify Mobile has been deprecated in favor of the official [GitHub mobile app](https://github.com/mobile).

 ![Gitify](assets/images/press.png)

 ### Download

-You can download Gitify for **free** from either the website [www.gitify.io](https://www.gitify.io/) or from the GitHub repository [releases](https://github.com/manosim/gitify/releases) page.

-You can also install Gitify via [Homebrew Cask](http://brew.sh/)
+You can download Gitify for **free** from the website [www.gitify.io](https://www.gitify.io/) or install it via [Homebrew Cask](http://brew.sh/)

 ```shell
 brew cask install gitify
 ```

-Gitify currently only supports mac OS.
+Gitify supports macOS, Windows and Linux.

 ### Prerequisites